 Why alkaline water for acid reflux?

 Stomach acid is pH 2-4, as are most soft drinks.

 One entirely true but amazing fact is that in America, almost everything in a bottle or can except for still water has the same acidity as stomach acid.

 In 1973, following an outbreak of food poisoning, the FDA mandated acidification of everything in a bottle or can crossing state lines in order to kill bacteria.
 I don’t think they ever dreamed manufacturers would add so much acid to their products.

-As a result, I recommend that people with reflux just drink water, especially alkaline water.
+As a result, I recommend that people drink water, especially alkaline water for acid reflux.
 (If some kind of milk is needed, I suggest almond milk as the best choice.)